haesung0125/blog/_posts/2025-12-10-Say Hello World! with Gemini.md

 Goodbye, old world!
 ==========

-A typical “Hello, world!” program looks like this.
+Although there is some changes in a statement, a typical “Hello, world!” program looks like this.

 ```python
 def main():